hashicorp/terraform-provider-azurerm/website/docs/r/orchestrated_virtual_machine_scale_set.html.markdown

 * `type_handler_version` - (Required) Specifies the version of the extension to use, available versions can be found using the Azure CLI.

-* `auto_upgrade_minor_version` - (Optional) Should the latest version of the Extension be used at Deployment Time, if one is available?
+* `auto_upgrade_minor_version_enabled` - (Optional) Should the latest version of the Extension be used at Deployment Time, if one is available?
 This won't auto-update the extension on existing installation.
 Defaults to true.

+* `extensions_to_provision_after_vm_creation` - (Optional) An ordered list of Extension names which Orchestrated Virtual Machine Scale Set should provision after VM creation.

-* `force_update_tag` - (Optional) A value which, when different to the previous value can be used to force-run the Extension even if the Extension Configuration hasn't changed.
+* `force_extension_execution_on_change` - (Optional) A value which, when different to the previous value can be used to force-run the Extension even if the Extension Configuration hasn't changed.

 * `protected_settings` - (Optional) A JSON String which specifies Sensitive Settings (such as Passwords) for the Extension.